Kangaroos' Tales - April 2014

 All went well after this to halfway round the course.
 I decided on taking the direct route between 10 and 11, which proved to be steep, rocky and difficult, culminating in a miss at the termite mound.
 Another two minutes lost.

 I normally like these hi-viz termite mounds, we could certainly do with some to aid our navigation in Victoria, although NSW can keep the termites.
+To read more and see the map, go to Dennis's blog.
+Easter 2014 results, with splits, can be found here.

 A delicious pasta meal and BK Social at Easter in Mudgee, NSW